 National Arbor Week is celebrated annually at the beginning of September to encourage the greening of South Africa.
 Two different trees of the year are nominated annually: a common variety and a scarcer, possibly endangered, species.
-The 2007 trees of the year were the common wild currant (Rhus pyroides) and the poison bride's bush (Pavetta schumanniana).
+The 2008 common tree of the year was the common wild plum (Harpephyllum caffrum) and the rare tree was the bladder nut tree (Diospyros whyteana).

 The aim of Arbor Week is to promote awareness of the need for planting and preserving indigenous trees throughout South Africa.
 It highlights the opportunities for sustainable economic development, community participation, poverty alleviation and job creation in forestry to create a better life for all.
-The theme for 2007 was Plant a Tree - Grow our Future.
+The theme for 2008 was Plant Trees - Save our Planet!

-The Arbor Week campaign aims to:
+The Arbor Week Campaign aims to:

-- promote improved knowledge of trees, particularly indigenous trees, and their importance - stress the necessity for everyone to contribute to the greening of South Africa by planting and caring for trees - highlight the vital roles of trees in the natural environment - contribute to the achievement of green, dignified and healthy environments in all parts of the country encourage the youth to participate in treeplanting activities and related environmentaleducation programmes.
+- promote improved knowledge of trees, particularly indigenous trees, and their importance - stress the necessity for everyone to contribute to the greening of South Africa by planting and caring for trees - highlight the vital roles of trees in the natural environment - contribute to the achievement of green, dignified and healthy environments in all parts of the country - encourage the youth to participate in treeplanting activities and related environmentaleducation programmes.

-It highlights the opportunities for sustainable economic development, community participation, poverty alleviation and job creation in forestry, thereby contributing towards growth, development and a better life for all.
+It highlights the opportunities for sustainable economic development; community participation; poverty alleviation and job creation in forestry, thereby contributing towards growth, development and a better life for all.
 The target audience includes all South Africans but more specifically rural communities, municipalities and schools.